mindonly/CIS673Project/description.md

 4. There are also Songs that the system must track.
 Songs have a unique songId, a title, and one or more composers.

 5. For any given show in a given season, there are songs that make up the show.
 A show has to have at least 1 song in it, but not every song has to be in a show.
 The system must also track the order of the songs in each show.
+Each show is identified by a show number.

 6. Marchers participate in shows.
 Not every marcher participates in a given show, and not every show has marchers participating in it.
 A marcher can participate in several shows, and a show has several marchers.
 The system needs to track what instrument a marcher plays for a given show.